amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 This section is a primer about types of software components.
 As you may expect, software components may take some universal types that many experienced developers have noted.
 This will help you detect/uncover modules and enhance your code structure more effectively and efficiently.

-Firsly, before we explain types of components, the following two guidelines are the general strategy for breaking code apart:
+Firsly, before we explain types of components, the following two guidelines are **the general strategy for breaking code apart**:

-> *Guideline 1: Group similar code together!*
+> **Guideline 1: Form modules by grouping similar code together.**

-If the component gets very large, then follow this second guideline:

-> *Guideline 2: If a module becomes large, look for similar code inside it, and reapply the first guideline.*
+> **Guideline 2: If a module becomes large, look for similar code inside it, and reapply the first guideline.**

 Note that determining whether or not a component is large is a subjective decision.
 In the meanwhile, the *3-30* rule of thumb may give an indication whether a module or component is becoming big.
 It states that a module may provide at least 3 and at most 30 interface methods or functions.